Aaldeao/LifeSync-Games-CitiesSkylines-Mod/README.md

 You can also explore and download it directly from the game’s **Content Manager**, using the search option in **Steam Workshop** with the name: **LifeSync Games - Cities: Skylines**.

-👉 If you don’t have the Steam version but do own the **PC version**, you can manually install the mod by following the steps in the **Installation** section.
+👉 If you don’t have the Steam version but do own the **PC version**, you can manually install the mod by following the steps in the **📥 Instalación** section.

 ---